Tiran Island: 20th and 21st centuries

-Egypt and Saudi Arabia clarified their sovereignty claims to the islands in 1954, when Egypt informed the UN Security Council that the two islands had been sovereign Egyptian territory since the delimitation of the frontier between Egypt and the Ottoman Empire in 1906.

 During World War II, the Egyptian forces on Tiran and Sanafir islands were part of the contingent of Egyptian troops protecting the Suez Canal, according to Egypt's representative at the 659th UN Security Council meeting on 15 February 1954.
 In the same meeting, Egypt's representative considered Tiran and Sanafir an integral part of the territory of Egypt since they had been under Egypt's administration since 1906.

+Egypt occupied the island in 1949 with concurrence by the Saudi government and restricted passage through the strait.
+Egypt and Saudi Arabia clarified their sovereignty claims to the islands in 1954, when Egypt informed the United Nations Security Council that the two islands had been sovereign Egyptian territory since the delimitation of the frontier between Egypt and the Ottoman Empire in 1906.
+Saudi Arabia asserted its sovereignty of the island in 1957 in a memorandum of understanding with the United Nations.

 Israeli passage

 In March 1949, Israeli forces took control of the area around the coastal village of Umm al-Rashrash, later renamed Eilat, as part of Operation Uvda.
 The uninhabited islands of Tiran and Sanafir gained strategic importance since they controlled all shipping to Eilat, Israel's only access to the Red Sea.
 In May 1948, Egypt blocked passage through the Suez Canal to Israeli-registered ships and to ships (Israeli or otherwise) carrying cargo to and from all Israeli ports.
 Since all land trade routes were blocked by other Arab states, Israel's ability to trade with East Africa and Asia, mainly to import oil from the Persian Gulf, was severely hampered.

 In December 1949, Egypt started to erect military installations on Tiran, Sanafir and the Sinai coast opposite the islands to control the straits.
 Soon after, the Egyptian Government officially denied an intention to interfere with peaceful navigation, communicating its accord with Saudi Arabia to the UK and the US on 30 January and 28 February 1950 respectively:

 Taking into consideration certain velleities which have manifested themselves recently on the part of Israel authorities on behalf of the Islands of Tiran and Sanafir in the Red Sea at the entrance of the Gulf of Aqaba, the Government of Egypt acting in full accord with the Government of Saudi Arabia has given orders to occupy effectively these two islands.
 This occupation is now an accomplished fact.

 In the same accord, Egypt claimed its right to the islands as well as possible right for the Kingdom of Saudi Arabia:

 In doing this Egypt wanted simply to confirm its right (as well as every possible right of Kingdom of Saudi Arabia) in regard to the mentioned islands which by their geographical position are at least 3 nautical miles off the Egyptian side of Sinai and 4 miles approximately off the opposite side of Saudi Arabia, all this in order to forestall any attempt on or possible violation of its rights.